 Please don't forget to like and subscribe to my channel on YouTube There are lots more time-lapse videos there to see.
 I will be uploaded lots more as I complete them.
 Also please share with others as it really does help to spread the word.

+In this restoration we turn newspaper print to photo.
 This was an interesting little restoration.
 To turn an old newspaper print into a photo that could be displayed and enjoyed for many years to come.
 Krissie was very keen to get this piece of history restored for her families genealogy research.

 Newspapers and magazines as well all use small dots to prints their images.
 Newspapers have larger dots that magazines and when scanned and copied they are copied as well which doesn't make for a nice display image.
 After scanning the old newspaper I opened up the image in Photoshop and the first job was to get rid of the dots that make up the print.
 Using the box blur filter I can remove the dots to make a smooth tone image that we can then work on further.
 After the normal clean up of the image and some contrast adjustments, curves adjustments and sharpening.
 The restoration is finished.